kkrizka/atlas-cmake/_episodes/04-packagecmake.md

 ~~~
 {: .source}

 Let's see what this will do.
-At this point, you need to run `cmake ../source` again for CMake to learn about the new file.
-After this, you only need to run `make` to process any changes.
+At this point, you need to run `cmake build` again for CMake to learn about the new `CMakeLists.txt` file.
+After this, you only need to run `cmake --build` to process any changes.

 ~~~
-# Run from build/ directory
+cmake build
-cmake ../source
+cmake --build build
-make
 ~~~
 {: .language-bash}